ortwinschneider/ossm-playground/Readme.md

 Navigate to the directory: `030-tracing-install` and follow the instructions.

-## 4. Install the Kiali Travel demo application
+## 4. Install the Kiali Travel demo application in ambient mesh

 This demo application is based on the [Kiali Travel Demo Tutorial](https://kiali.io/docs/tutorials/travels/) and will deploy several services grouped into three namespaces.